open-telemetry/opentelemetry-python/README.md

 The
 [`instrumentation/`](https://github.com/open-telemetry/opentelemetry-python/tree/master/instrumentation)
-directory includes OpenTelemetry instrumentation packages, which can be installed separately as:
+directory includes OpenTelemetry instrumentation packages.
+You can install the packages separately with the following command:

 ```sh
 pip install opentelemetry-instrumentation-{instrumentation}